valselviz/cards/README.md

 Features:

 - backend on AWS Lambda + DynamoDB, that allows to persist the players games.
-- a vast pool of cards where each card has its own unique stats and special effects
+- a vast pool of cards where each card has its own unique stats and special effects.
-- an opponent AI that allows a single player experience
+- an opponent AI that allows a single player experience.
-- deck management page, where the player can add/remove cards to/from his deck
+- a deck management page, where the player can add/remove cards to/from his deck.
-- card store page, where the player can buy cards
+- a card store page, where the player can buy cards.
-- a rival page, where you can select the rival you are facing
+- a rivals page, where the player can select the rival he wants to face.

 Comming soon: